 - Stamped service books with clear detail on the parts that were replaced with dates and mileage

-- Workshop invoices that inventory parts, labour, dates and mileage
+- Workshop invoices that inventory parts, labour, dates, and mileages

-- Other records kept by the owner (s)
+- Other records kept by the previous owners

 Fake service history